Fight Back Against Pregnancy Discrimination

 Many cases of pregnancy discrimination are also cases of gender discrimination or violations of the Family and Medical Leave Act (FMLA).
 At The Rutten Law Firm, APC, we will look at your entire situation, determine what laws your employer has broken and pursue your case accordingly.

-If you have been denied your legal rights under federal or state employment laws and have been discriminated against by your employer, you need to consult with a Los Angeles, California, employment law attorney experienced with gender issues.
+If you have been denied your legal rights under federal or state employment laws and have been discriminated against by your employer, you need to consult with a Woodland Hills, California, employment law attorney experienced with gender issues.
 Contact us online or call 818-308-5945 to learn about your rights under California employment law.
 We offer free initial consultations and take employment law cases on a contingency basis.